UBC-MDS/netflixpy_dashboard-R/docs/reflection-milestone-4.md

 plot interactivity and widgets described above, there are some limitations that we would like to address by future additions as described below:

+-   Adding a word cloud for the titles of the movies.

 -   Adding the selection between movie and TV shows for the world map and director plots.